regmiprabesh/ETL-Daraz/README.md

 ![Transformed Data](images/transformed_data2.png?raw=true "Title")

 ![Transformed Data](images/transformed_csv.png?raw=true "Title")

+## GitHub Actions Workflow

+This repository uses a GitHub Actions workflow to run a ETL Job every once a week.
+Here's a brief explanation of what each part does for the scheduled ETL we have another action for dispached action as well but here is the description for scheduled ETL:

+- `name: Scheduled ETL`: This is the name of the workflow.
+- `on: schedule: - cron: '0 0 * * 1'`: This sets the workflow to run on a schedule, specifically at 00:00 on Monday.
+- `on: workflow_dispatch:`: This allows you to manually trigger the workflow from GitHub's UI.
+- `jobs: build:`: This starts the definition of a job called `build`.
+- `runs-on: ubuntu-latest`: This sets the job to run on the latest version of Ubuntu.
+- `steps:`: This begins the list of steps that the job will run.
+- `- uses: actions/checkout@v2`: This step checks out your repository so the workflow can access it.
+- `- name: Set up Python`: This step sets up Python using the `actions/setup-python@v2` action.
+- `- name: Install dependencies`: This step installs the dependencies listed in your `requirements.txt` file.
+- `- name: Run ETL`: This step runs the main.py to start ETL.
+- `- name: Setup Git`: This step sets up Git with the email and username of "GitHub Action".
+- `- name: Push changes`: This step commits any changes made during the run of the workflow and pushes them to the repository.

 ## Future Work
 - Currently this ETL pipeline extracts data from a daraz e-commerce website only.
 We can expand this to include more sources, which would provide a more comprehensive view of the market.